The colored Hanbury Brown--Twiss effect: Correlations when retaining the color of the photons

-with~$a(t)$ the light field annihilation operator at time~$t$, and $\tau$ the time delay between detections.
-This quantity---the second-order correlation function---describes the statistical distribution between photons in their stream of temporal detection.
-Other properties of the photons can be included, e.g., their position\cite{hanburybrown56a, Weiner} or polarisation,\cite{stevenson06a} with applications spanning from subatomic interferometry\cite{jeltes07a} to entangled photon pair generation.\cite{ekert91a} Of all the possible additional variables, one is so intertwined with the temporal information as to requalify the meaning of photon correlations: it is the energy of the photon (or, equivalently, its frequency).
-This is a characterisation of a different type than position or polarisation since time and frequency are conjugate variables.
-This results in a wider and unifying perspective of photon correlations, that provides as much information as can be retrieved according to quantum mechanics.\cite{cohentannoudji79a, nienhuis93a} The formal theory of time and frequency resolved correlations, established in the 80s,\cite{cohentannoudji79a, dalibard83a, knoll86a, nienhuis93a} upgrades Eq.~(\ref{eq:lunmay19112320CEST2014}) to the two-photon frequency correlations:
+Of all the possible additional variables that one can include or retain when correlating the photons, one is so intertwined with the temporal information as to define a special case of its own: it is the energy of the photon (or, equivalently in the wave picture, its frequency).
+This is a characterisation of a different type than position or polarisation, since time and frequency are conjugate variables.
+Frequency--resolved correlations are furthermore observables that cannot be associated to a given quantum state, as they also bring information on the dynamics of emission.
+This results in a wider and unifying perspective of photon correlations.
+The formal theory of time and frequency resolved correlations, established in the 80s~\cite{cohentannoudji79a, dalibard83a, knoll86a, nienhuis93a}, upgrades Eq.~(\ref{eq:lunmay19112320CEST2014}) to the two-photon frequency correlations: